The top 40 specialty food stores in Toronto by neighbourhood

+Specialty food stores in Toronto can be found in a neighbourhood near you.
 Toronto is home to almost every type of international delicacy imaginable and while plenty of stores and restaurants like to showcase diversity, it's always fun to discover singularly focused specialty food stores and importers.
-This list showcases neighbourhood treasures that are in some cases the sole source to find the sort of item that they sell.

 Here are my picks for the top specialty food stores in Toronto by neighbourhood.

 Goodbye Gluten eliminates any risk of cross contamination by ensure their entire inventory is gluten-free.
-The retail shop on Avenue Road south of Wilson sells everything from baked goods, breakfast cereals, frozen foods, pastas, prepared foods - even shampoo - all of which is gluten-free.
+The retail shop on Avenue Road south of Wilson sells everything from baked goods, breakfast cereals, frozen foods, pastas, and prepared foods.

-Devoted to all things honey and apitherapy (which means bee products for healing purposes), The Bee Shop is owned and operated by beekeeper, Oliver Couto who promotes urban beekeeping and distributes all types of honey, royal jelly, propolis, beeswax candles and more.
+Devoted to all things honey and apitherapy (which means bee products for healing purposes), The Bee Shop is owned and operated by beekeeper who promotes urban beekeeping and distributes all types of honey, royal jelly, propolis, beeswax candles and more.

 Tucked away in the industrial area near Keele and Lawrence, Speducci Mercatto is an Italian butcher and fine foods purveyor.
 Find imported goods from the motherland, along with prepared foods, and cured and raw meats at the counter.